explosion/spaCy/website/docs/api/pipe.md

 ## Pipe.update {#update tag="method"}

-Learn from a batch of documents and gold-standard information, updating the pipe's model.
-Delegates to [`predict`](/api/pipe#predict).
+Learn from a batch of [`Example`](/api/example) objects containing the predictions and gold-standard annotations, and update the component's model.

 <Infobox variant="danger">